kousuke-ota-datascience/causal-atelier/docs/wiki/develop_memo/_work/20260811_ENH-E5_family_stage_navigation/10_enhance_instruction/G04/08_Ariadne_ENH-E5_G04_Trial02_remediation_instruction.md

 Do not introduce a new serving subsystem or unrelated runtime orchestration framework.

+## 6.x.
+Required correction C — canonical browser navigation expectation

+Current Chromium regression contains legacy URL expectations for analysis-family navigation such as:

+- `/projects/{project_id}/explore`
+- `/projects/{project_id}/causal`
+- `/projects/{project_id}/predictive`

+Trial02 investigation confirmed that the current frontend correctly navigates analysis-family routes through the ENH-E5 canonical navigation serializer.

+Observed valid Explore navigation:

+`/projects/{project_id}/analysis/exploratory/profile`

+Therefore browser E2E expectations MUST be aligned with the current canonical analysis-family navigation contract.

+The remediation MUST:

+1. remove stale legacy URL expectations for analysis-family navigation;
+2. validate the canonical route produced by the current navigation catalog / serializer rather than assuming the legacy alias;
+3. audit equivalent expectations for `explore`, `causal`, and `predictive`;
+4. preserve legacy project routes that are not analysis-family routes;
+5. not change production navigation merely to satisfy stale browser assertions.

+Do not hard-code a guessed default Stage where the canonical navigation catalog/serializer is the authority.

 ## 7. Required regression coverage

 Add automated regression coverage for the actual Trial01 gap.